You can’t imagine life without your child but you need to imagine what life without you could look like for him or her.

 - one or both parents got seriously ill or incapacitated?

-2. Decide the preferred guardian or caregiver for minor children or adult children who will need care.
+2. Decide your preferred guardian or caregiver for minor children or adult children who will need care.

-3. Consider who you would trust to be the executor of your estate, a limited power of attorney, or power of attorney.
+3. Consider who you would trust to be the executor of your estate, a limited power of attorney, powers of attorney, or healthcare proxy (medical care/medical decisions).

-5. Evaluate life insurance needs based on up-to-date financial information.
+5. Evaluate life insurance needs based on up-to-date financial and medical personal information.

-6. Review accounts and ensure that beneficiaries and contingent beneficiaries are assigned – as appropriate.
+6. Review financial accounts and ensure that beneficiaries and contingent beneficiaries are assigned – as appropriate.

 Related: Estate Planning: A 7-Step Checklist of the Basics